ogame-tbot/TBot/README.md

   * Navigate with your browser to http://*hostname:port*/game/index.php (remember to change hostname and port with the ones you specified in settings.json)
   * Pay attention: TBot is not aware of what you do in the browser, it will do his job regardless of you playing manually, so keep an eye on the console
 * Proxy: TBot supports routing your traffic through a HTTP o SOCKS5 proxy
   * Fill the settings in settings.json.
 The settings are quite self-explainatory.
+WARNING: Ogame is positively blocking IPs from datacenters.
+You will probably need a residential proxy in ordet to be able to login.

 ## Telegram
 You can control and get info for TBot through a Telegram Bot.
 In order to enable it, you need to follow theese steps: